 ShareFacebook Twitter AddThis

-Open fire cooking and fine dining have become firm friends in recent years as chefs return to one of the oldest and most primitive methods of cooking inspired by the unique flavours that only smoke and flame can impart to meat and vegetables
+Open fire cooking and fine dining have become firm friends in recent years.
+Chefs around the world are returning to one of the oldest and most primitive methods of cooking inspired by the unique flavours that only smoke and flame can impart to meat and vegetables.

 We've rounded up a selection of restaurants around the world, from Stockholm to South Africa, where open fire cooking in the kitchen rules.

 South African chef David Higgs is having fun playing with coals in his new live fire restaurant recently opened in Johannesburg.

 3. Pitt Cue, London